Quick/Quick/Documentation/en-us/SettingUpYourXcodeProject.md

 1. Set "Defines Module" in your `.xcodeproj` to `YES`.

-  * To do this in Xcode: Choose your project, then "Packaging" header, then "Defines Module" line, then select "Yes".
+  * To do this in Xcode: Choose your project, then "Build Settings", then "Packaging" header, then "Defines Module" line, then select "Yes".
 Note: you may have to choose "All" (Build Settings) instead of "Basic" to see the "Packaging" section.